Security-Onion-Solutions/securityonion-docs/appendix.rst

 .. tip::

    If you're planning to purchase new hardware, please consider official Security Onion appliances from Security Onion Solutions (https://securityonionsolutions.com).
 Our custom appliances have already been designed for certain roles and traffic levels and have Security Onion 2 pre-installed.
-Purchasing from Security Onion Solutions will save you time and effort **and** help to support development of Security Onion as a free and open source platform!
+Purchasing from Security Onion Solutions will save you time and effort **and** help to support development of Security Onion as a free and open platform!

 If you have reviewed all of the warnings above and still want to attempt an in-place upgrade, you should be able to do the following.